 The programme of events taking Edinburgh International Book Festival On The Road around Scotland is supported by players of People’s Postcode Lottery.

 Stephanie Kerr, Programmes Advisor at People’s Postcode Lottery, said: “I am delighted that players of People’s Postcode Lottery have been able to provide support to this event through the On the Road programme.
 To welcome Rebecca Solnit to Edinburgh is an exciting opportunity and I look forward to hearing what she shares on her visit.”

-Rebecca Solnit in conversation with Jenni Fagan will take place at 7.30pm on Monday 30 March at the Assembly Rooms, George Street and will be followed by a book signing.
-Tickets are priced at £15 (£12 concessions) plus a £1 booking fee, and available through https://www.edbookfest.co.uk/the-festival/whats-on/rebecca-solnit.
+Rebecca Solnit in conversation with Jenni Fagan will take place at 7.30pm on Monday 30 March at the Assembly Rooms, George Street.
+Tickets are priced at £15 (£12 concessions) plus a £1 booking fee, and available at edbookfest.co.uk/the-festival/whats-on/rebecca-solnit.

 Unfortunately, Solnit will not be able to conduct a post-event signing as originally advertised.